-- A. The Student
+- A. The student

-- B. The Course
+- B. The course

-- C. The Program
+- C. The program

-- a.
-Bonaventure Program
+- 1. Bonaventure program

-- b.
-Degree programs
+- 2. Degree programs

-- D. The Institution
+- D. The institution

 Additionally, the Quincy University assessment program will operate within the following guidelines:

 - 1. It will be an on-going process designed to acquire, analyze and disseminate relevant data over time. - It will be a cumulative process that initially builds a body of data to guide curricular improvement, and thereafter, can be utilized with increasing sophistication to enhance overall teaching and learning processes.